tigerwill90/fox/README.md

 # Fox
 Fox is a lightweight high performance HTTP request router for [Go](https://go.dev/).
-The main difference with other routers is that it supports **mutation on its routing table while handling request concurrently**.
+The main difference with other routers is that it supports **mutation on its routing tree while handling request concurrently**.
 Internally, Fox use a [Concurrent Radix Tree](https://github.com/npgall/concurrent-trees/blob/master/documentation/TreeDesign.md) that support **lock-free reads** while allowing **concurrent writes**.